entity-framework-relaciones-muchos-a-muchos

 PerformanceGoodOptimal

 Entity Framework Core does not support direct Data Annotations for Nrelationships.
-Fluent API is required for full configuration.
+Fluent API is required for complete configuration.

 Implicit Join Table (Automatic)